Generating HAR files and analyzing web requests

 In common cases, when a page fails to render correctly, the cause should be logged in the Console tab from the Developer Tools.
 If no reason is logged, try disabling the browser cache by checking the box next to Disable Cache.
 This will force the browser to render the page from scratch instead of using cached data.
 Similarly the status code from the HAR file can also help to identify which request could have caused the issue.

-Example for some error message seen in Console tab accompany the code of 404 Bad Request:
+Example of an error message seen in the Console tab accompanying the code 404 Bad Request:

 {"errorMessages":["Error in JQL Query: Expecting either a value, list or function but got 'IN'.
 You must surround 'IN' in quotation marks to use it as a value. (line 1, character 11)"],"errors":{}}

-This is found from the bug JRA-42216 - Getting issue details...
+This is found in the bug JRA-42216 - Getting issue details...
 STATUS which is also a page rendering issue

-It is important to be able to identify the status code from the HAR files generated as well.
-Below is few of the common example:
+It is essential to be able to identify the status code from the HAR files generated as well.
+Below are a few of typical examples:

 • 200 - Success